 The South’s Leading Art Fair (Excluding Miami)

-In just four years, HFAF has established itself as the premiere art fair in the South (outside of Miami).
-In 2014, the fair attracted by far, the largest turnout of fairgoers than any other fair in the southern region (12,000 attendees).
-HFAF also presented the largest number of respected galleries (80), and the most international dealers (from 10 countries) and generated millions of dollars in art sales).
+In just five years, HFAF has established itself as the premiere art fair in the South (outside of Miami).
+In 2015, the fair attracted by far, the largest turnout of fairgoers than any other fair in the southern region (12,000 attendees).
+HFAF presented local galleries and many international dealers that generated millions of dollars in art sales.
 HFAF press coverage is unmatched, as opening night was covered by the local affiliates of all 4 TV networks.

 Attendance to Hit High Gear in 2016 with Cross-Promotions & Expanded Outreach

 With co-promotion, co-branding and co-marketing from many Reliant Center based and simultaneously run events, HFAF is poised to continue its steady three year growth in attendance, exhibit space and art transactions generated for participating galleries.
 With marketing and promotional efforts also earmarked to include the affluent suburbs of Houston such as Sugar Land, Katy, Kingwood and The Woodlands, attendance is expected to far exceed its record 13,500.

 A Globally Driven Fair for an International City

 HFAF will continue showcasing the finest in contemporary art from all corners of the world including the Americas, Asia, Latin America, the Middle East and Europe.
-HFAF showcased a record 85 renowned galleries from 14 countries.
 In efforts to design an international event for a sophisticated multi-cultural city, nearly half the exhibitors were from outside of America.
 In keeping with the Houston’s cosmopolitan collector tastes and context, the fair will again span the globe to recruit and showcase vibrant cross cultural contemporary art genres.